offpaths/NestFTs/NFT_TROUBLESHOOTING.md

 # NFT Troubleshooting Guide

-This guide helps you troubleshoot NFT discovery issues in the Niftory extension.
+This guide helps you troubleshoot NFT discovery issues in the NestFTs extension.

 ## Quick Setup